-Carstens (2018) explained that Malaysian Chinese audiences of the 1980s and 1990s preferred productions from Hong Kong, Taiwan and China for various reasons.
-In contradiction to the higher budget and technically and artistically more advanced international films from Hong Kong, Taiwan and China, locally produced Chinese programmes were "uniformly dismissed as inferior products and generally a waste of time" (Carsten 2018, 195).
-In terms of the films' audio-visual effects and storylines, Malaysian Chinese audiences preferred the more appealing, exciting and interesting overseas productions.
+Sharon Carstens (2018) explains that Malaysian Chinese audiences of the 1980s and 1990s preferred productions from Hong Kong, Taiwan and China for various reasons.
+In contradiction to the higher budget and technically and artistically more advanced international films from Hong Kong, Taiwan and China, locally produced Chinese programs were "uniformly dismissed as inferior products and generally a waste of time" (Carsten, 2018: 195).
+In terms of the films' audiovisual effect and storyline, Malaysian Chinese audiences preferred the more appealing, exciting and interesting overseas productions.

-As gathered from official records on the FINAS website, the early representations of Malaysian Chinese films in the first decade of 2000 tended to take on limited genres of drama and horror.
+As gathered from official records on FINAS website, the early representations of Malaysian Chinese films in the first decade of 2000 tend to take on limited genres of drama and horror.
 It was not until a decade later, that is from 2010 onwards, that significant changes took place in the social and cultural realm in terms of filmic representations.

 From 2010 on, ethnic Chinese filmmakers were more confident to explore a wider variety of genres and produce a larger number of films, and started to capture the Chinese family on the silver screen thereby expanding the visibility and representation of the Malaysian Chinese family.
 Supported by improved professional training and experience in filmmaking as well as expanded distribution channels of Malaysian Chinese films, these films started to resonate with local audiences who hitherto were more used to the Chinese-language films from Hong Kong and Taiwan.
-Notable Malaysian Chinese family feature films that were box office hits are Ah Niu's Ice Kacang Puppy Love (2010) (RM4 million), Chiu Keng Guan's Great Day (2011) (RM6.5 million), The Journey (2014) (RM17.17 million) and Jess Teong's The Kid from Big Apple (2016) (RM5.3 million) (FINAS n.d.).
-Now, with two full decades worth of filmmaking by Malaysian Chinese producersdirectors and a sizeable corpus of visual representation of Malaysian Chinese families in films, it is timely to analyse the portrayal of intergenerational family dynamics and the evolving cultural identities as depicted in Malaysian Chinese films.
-In the past, there was a lack of studies on the notion of the Chinese family, its cultural practices and intergenerational dynamics as reflected in Malaysian Chinese films.
-As such, this study aims to fill this gap.
+Notable Malaysian Chinese family feature films that were box office hits are Ah Niu's Ice Kacang Puppy Love (2010) (RM4 million), Chiu Keng Guan's Great Day (2011) (RM6.5 million), The Journey (2014) (RM17.17 million) and Jess Teong's The Kid from Big Apple (2016) (RM5.3 million) (FINAS).
+Now, with two full decades worth of filmmaking by Malaysian Chinese producers-directors and a sizeable corpus of visual representation of Malaysian Chinese families in films, it is timely to analyse the portrayal of intergenerational family dynamics and the evolving cultural identities as depicted in Malaysian Chinese films.
+Hitherto, there is a lack of studies on the notion of the Chinese family, its cultural practices and intergenerational dynamics as reflected in Malaysian Chinese films.
+As such, this paper aims to fill this gap.